Private Gynaecology Clinic In Guildford | Mount Alvernia Hospital Skip to main content

 • Assessments ASAP – If you’ve been experiencing symptoms of a pelvic disorder, such as abnormal bleeding or irregular periods, you’ll want to be seen by a consultant without any delay.
 With rapid appointments, our consultants can see you for an expert assessment, getting you an accurate diagnosis and the necessary treatment before your symptoms progress any further.

-• Patient satisfaction – 98% of patients in 2020 said they would happily recommend Mount Alvernia Hospital to friends and family in an independent report, and we’re confident that you’ll agree.
-98% also said that the quality of care here at Mount Alvernia Hospital was either ‘very good’ or ‘excellent’.
+• Patient satisfaction – 98% also said that the quality of care here at Mount Alvernia Hospital was either ‘very good’ or ‘excellent’.
 We aim to make your stay with us as comfortable as possible, and these results highlight our continued efforts to ensure this is achieved.

 • Personalised care – We believe in a bespoke approach to treatment, tailoring each experience to our patients’ needs and whatever may be best for you.
 With private rooms and your own personal clinical nurse specialist, individualised treatment services at Mount Alvernia are offered efficiently to support you through your journey with us.

 • A multidisciplinary approach – Our teams at Mount Alvernia work in tandem with each other to provide you with the best possible care from start to finish.
-Working closely with urologists and oncologists, as well as a dedicated team of radiographers, anaesthetists, physiotherapists and nurses, you are ensured support from medical professionals every step of the way during your treatment.
+Working closely with urologists and oncologists, as well as a dedicated team of radiographers, anaesthetists, physiotherapists, and nurses, you will be supported by medical professionals every step of the way during your treatment.

 • Convenient appointments – With appointments available at dedicated clinics five days a week, you are sure to find an appointment slot that suits your needs and availability.